maxslug/mikrotik_maxslug/README.md

 <!-- Someday github will catch up to gitlab and support Mermaid -->
 ![Network Diagram](/doc/network.jpg)

 This repo is to hold my configuration files for a complex home network based on Mikrotik networking gear.
-Thank you to all the mikrotik forum posters for all this knowledge and hard work!
+Thank you to all the mikrotik forum posters for all this knowledge and hard work, especially `pcunite`!

 ## Design Goals